CalyxOS/calyxos.org/pages/_posts/2023-09-22-september-security-update-two.md

 * Updates to all other included apps

 #### Note for Pixel 5, 4a (5G) and 5a
-* We ran into a last minute issue with this update on these 3 devices
+* We ran into an issue on these devices with the initial build, 4.13.3
-* We're looking into it
+* It was fixed, and fixed in CalyxOS 4.13.3-2, released on Monday

 ### Note